canonical/mysql-operator/docs/how-to/cluster-cluster-replication/index.md

 Cluster-cluster asynchronous replication focuses on disaster recovery by distributing data across different servers.

-For increased safety, it is recommended to distribute data across different geographical regions as well.
+For increased safety, it is recommended to deploy each cluster in a different geographical region.

 ## Substrate dependencies